 - Students will work in groups (of their choosing) to complete a class project.
 The project is an evaluation of two existing interactive products based on data obtained from participants (also known as subjects, or users) during a field study that your group will conduct.
 (A field study is performed where the product is used.)
 The project will be guided by usability goals, and knowledge learned from class to determine if there are differences in the usability of the products.
-You must discuss your project topic and methodology with me before collecting data to make sure that it is acceptable. - Each group will make a 5-10 minute PowerPoint presentation of your project during the last two weeks of class.
-The date and time of your presentation will be randomly determined.
-An electronic copy of your group presentation is due by 7:20 pm on the first presentation date (April 26) regardless of when you make your oral presentation.
-You will use this electronic copy for your presentation. - All students in a group are expected to equally contribute to the project; if identified, non-participants will receive a lower grade. - Students must individually complete the National Institutes of Health (NIH) course "Protecting Human Research Participants" before you collect data or you will receive a zero for the project.
-The deadline for submission of an electronic copy of your certificate (showing that you completed the course) to Blackboard is March 22.
+You must discuss your project topic and methodology with me before collecting data to make sure that it is acceptable. - Each group will make a 5-10 minute PowerPoint presentation of your project during the last two weeks of class (11/29 & 12/6).
+The specific date and time of your presentation within the last two weeks of class will be randomly determined.
+An electronic copy of your group presentation is due by 7:20 pm on the first presentation date (11/29) regardless of when you make your oral presentation.
+You will use this electronic copy for your presentation. - All students in a group are expected to equally contribute to the project; if identified through a peer review form or by my observations, student not contributing equally to the project will receive a lower grade. - Students must individually complete the National Institutes of Health (NIH) course "Protecting Human Research Participants" before you collect data or you will receive a zero for the project.
+The deadline for submission of an electronic copy of your certificate (showing that you completed the course) to Blackboard is October 18.
 The course is free and on-line at https://phrp.nihtraining.com/users/login.php.
-If you have already taken this course, you do not need to take it again; just submit your certificate to Blackboard by the deadline of April 1.
+If you have already taken this course, you do not need to take it again; just submit your certificate to Blackboard by the deadline of October 18.
+If you do not submit your certificate by the deadline you will be allowed to continue the project to avoid disrupting your student project partners, but your project grade will be a zero.